-- ✓ Understand the concepts of sustainability, sustainable development, and resilience, and apply them to agriculture and food systems. - Explain sustainability challenges regarding agriculture and food in the Euro-Mediterranean area and worldwide. - Know how sustainability assessment approaches are used in agriculture and food systems

-- with practical examples. - ✓ Understand strategies, pathways, and actions for the transition towards sustainability in agriculture and food systems.
+- Understand the concepts of sustainability, sustainable development, and resilience, and apply them to agriculture and food systems. - Explain sustainability challenges regarding agriculture and food in the Euro-Mediterranean area and worldwide. - Know how sustainability assessment approaches are used in agriculture and food systems with practical examples. - Understand strategies, pathways, and actions for the transition towards sustainability in agriculture and food systems.

-UNIT II: ORGANIC AGRICULTURE PRINCIPLES, CONCEPTS AND FRAMEWORKS
+UNIT II: ORGANIC AGRICULTURE PRINCIPLES, CONCEPTS AND LEGISLATION

 Organic agriculture is a production system based on specific sustainability principles that rely upon environmentally friendly practices and inputs.
 Precise rules and regulations govern this sector, covering farm conversion, production processes (for plants and animals, including aquaculture), food and feed processing and marketing.
-They govern also the import/export of organic products.
-Based on these regulations and strict control systems the organic products are certified and labaled.
-Organic agro-food systems are supported at national and international levels by several tools and procedures of agricultural policies that pursue the developement of the organic sector.
+They also govern the import/export of organic products.
+Based on these regulations and strict control systems the organic products are certified and labeled.

-- Introduce organic agriculture with an overview of the philosophy, principles, history and sector development - Illustrate organic regulations in the EU and non-EU Mediterranean countries; - Explain import/export of organic products in the EU (TRACES) and export procedures from third countries; - Explain organic control systems, inspection and certification procedures; - Demonstrate main EU Policies, programmes and umbrella organizations that support sector development.
+- Introduce organic agriculture with an overview of the philosophy, principles, history and sector development; - Illustrate organic regulations in the EU and non-EU Mediterranean countries; - Explain import/export of organic products in the EU (TRACES) and export procedures from third countries; - Explain organic control systems, inspection and certification procedures.

-- ✓ Promote organic agriculture as a production system relies on principles and concepts to achieve sustainability; - ✓ Understand the legal aspects of production, labeling, controls and trade of organic products; - ✓ Know organic certification procedures and how to plan and conduct on-farm inspection audits: - ✓ Recognize how policies and multi-stakeholders involvement contribute to development of organic sector and agricultural policy towards 2030
+- Advocate for organic agriculture as a production system grounded in principles and concepts aimed at achieving sustainability; - Comprehend the legal dimensions concerning the production, labeling, regulation, and trade of organic products; - Know organic certification procedures and how to plan and conduct on-farm inspection audits.

-UNIT III: AGROECOLOGY AND CLIMATE CHANGE
+UNIT III: AGROECOLOGY

-Agroecology is a discipline that studies the ecological complexity and functioning of the agroecosystem.
-It is one of the key disciplines to drive the transition of agriculture towards sustainable paths, facing challenges posed by climate change and the negative externalities from current intensive production systems.
-It focuses on biological processes and on how they interact and influence the functioning of agroecosystems and farming systems to propose sustainable agricultural practices and solutions.
-Biodiversity conservation and enhancement, sustainable management of natural capital and the provision of ecosystem services are of core interest to agroecology.
-Nowadays, the conceptual development of agroecology goes beyond the aspects related to scientific discipline and discusses factors concerning economy, sociology, culture, and wellbeing.
+Agroecology is a relatively new discipline that focuses on the ecological complexity and functioning of the agroecosystem.
+It is one of the key disciplines to drive the transition of agriculture towards sustainable paths, to face challenges posed by climate change, but also the negative externalities from current intensive production systems.
+It focuses on biological processes and on how they interact and influence the functioning of agroecosystems and farming systems, to propose sustainable agricultural practices and solutions.

+Biodiversity conservation and enhancement, sustainable management of natural capital and the provision of ecosystem services are of core interest for agroecology.
 Students will have the opportunity to explore how the agroecosystems are interlinked with the use of natural resources, with the health of soil, plant and environment, and how they cope with abiotic and biotic threats under a changing climate.

+Nowadays, the conceptual development of agroecology goes beyond the aspects related to scientific discipline and discusses factors concerning economy, sociology, culture, and in general wellbeing of the sector actors.
+Smallholder farmers are considered as promoters of sustainable practices; agroecology strives for their autonomy, supports the community-self organization and co-learning, and bottom-up/place-based actions.
+While promoting its core values, agroecology is not immune to modern technologies and innovation.
+Synergies are developed between new technologies and nature-based solutions, whose approach to agri-food systems and to mitigation strategies helps face climate change and other global and local challenges.

-All the topics listed above are discussed in the unit, including basic principles and practices of agroecology, agroecosystem stability and resilience, predictions related to different climate change scenarios, the carbon footprint of agricultural production and some assessment methods, such as life cycle assessment of greenhouse gas emissions.
+All the topics listed above are discussed along the unit, taking into consideration basic principles and practices of agroecology, agroecosystem stability and resilience.

-- Understand the value of the agroecological approach for improving rural livelihoods and promoting social equity; - Explain agroecosystem functioning; - Examin the agroecosystems' complexities and challenges; - Review agroecological practices that enable more sustainable production; - Understand how climate change affects the functioning of agroecosystems; - Identify sustainable management solutions to mitigate and adapt to climate change and other global drivers of change.
+- Understanding the value of the agroecological approach for improving rural livelihoods and promote social equity; - Explain agroecosystem functioning; - Examine the agroecosystems' complexities and challenges;

+Review agroecological practices that enable a more sustainable production and sustainable management options to mitigate and adapt to climate change and other global drivers of change.